trajing/resume/README.md

 # `trajingresume`

-A basic LaTeX résumé class more-or-less based off of Doruk Çetin's [Simple-CV] (https://github.com/dcetin/Simple-CV/) package.
+A basic LaTeX résumé class more-or-less based off of Doruk Çetin's [Simple-CV](https://github.com/dcetin/Simple-CV/) package.
 The design is basically the same, some portions of the class are from his package, some of them I rewrote because I didn't understand enough of what was going on to transfer from the package to a class.
-Here for your convenience.
+Here for your usage and convenience.

 ## Goals:
 Here's what I'm keeping in mind when writing this, and what I'm looking for if